majacannavo/jterm21/README.md

 # maja learns to build stuff

 This is my personal blog/portfolio site, where you can read about my adventures in the land of open-source GIS.
-My pages are under the gh-pages branch of this repository.

 https://majacannavo.github.io